1. St. George Temple (1877)

 In the floor plan, you'll notice that there is a door and small staircase connecting the garden and baptistry rooms.
 This is accurate; it was added to the temple in a 1916 renovation.
 The reason for such a door is beyond me.

 The garden room's mural was painted directly on the wall and could not be saved in the 1970s renovation.
-Fortunately, the creation and garden room murals were preserved, and are in Church storage.
+Fortunately, the creation and world room murals were preserved, and are in Church storage.

 Next was the world room.
 You'll see how there was no conventional first, second, or third floor.
 Compare the windows in the creation room with the windows in the world room--they're getting taller as we ascend.
 The room is also more ornate.